cloudogu/ces-build-lib/README.md

 * `scmmanager.searchPullRequestIdByTitle(title)` - Returns a pull request ID by title, or empty, if not present.
     * Use the `title` (String) as the title of the pull request in question.
-* `scmmanager.createPullRequest(source, target, title, description)` - Creates a pull request.
+* `scmmanager.createPullRequest(source, target, title, description)` - Creates a pull request, or empty, if not present.
     * Use the `source` (String) as the source branch of the pull request.
     * Use the `target` (String) as the target branch of the pull request.
     * Use the `title` (String) as the title of the pull request.